 - Three doses of Hepatitis B vaccine

 - Meningitis Vaccine: there are two types of meningococcal vaccines available in the United States: meningococcal conjugate vaccines (Menactra and Menveo) and Serogroup B meningococcal vaccines (Bexsero and Trumenba).
-Both vaccines are required; the meningococcal conjugate vaccine or MenACWY prevents viral meningitis and the serogroup B prevents the bacterial meningitis.
+Both vaccines are required; the meningococcal conjugate vaccine or MenACWY and the serogroup B. Both vaccines prevent bacterial meningitis.
+There are no vaccines to protect against viral meningitis.

 - All international students must have a TB skin test within the past year or provide proof of BCG vaccine.